If you are a local student you may be eligible.

-If you’re committed to challenging social injustice and want to make a difference in the lives of vulnerable and disadvantaged people, Melbourne Polytechnic’s Certificate IV in Community Services CHC42015 is for you.
+If you’re committed to challenging social injustice and want to make a difference in the lives of vulnerable and disadvantaged people, Melbourne Polytechnic’s Certificate IV in Community Services CHC42021 is for you.
 This course provides entry-level skills and knowledge for the community sector, kickstarting your career in community services.
 The community services industry is one of the largest industry areas in Australia and is worth $56 billion annually.
 Demand in this area continues to grow, so you can expect strong employment prospects after completing a community services course in Melbourne.

-Melbourne Polytechnic’s Certificate IV in Community Services CHC42015 is highly regarded among community services agencies, qualifying you to provide support, advocacy or interventions to individual clients, groups or communities across a range of community-based services.
-On completion of this course you may find employment as a case worker, community services worker, outreach worker or welfare support worker.
+Melbourne Polytechnic’s Certificate IV in Community Services CHC42021 is highly regarded among community services agencies, qualifying you to provide support, advocacy or interventions to individual clients, groups or communities across a range of community-based services.
+After completing a Certificate IV in Community Services CHC42021, you may find employment as a case worker, community services worker, outreach worker or welfare support worker.
 This is the perfect place to kick start a career with a difference, or pave the way for further studies in community services.

 To obtain the Certificate IV in Community Services students must successfully complete 15 units of study.
 Delivery will be blended (consisting of virtual classrooms via Zoom, online and some practical classes on campus).

-Various forms of assessment may be used including on-the-job demonstration of skills and knowledge, written pieces, and classroom activities.
+Various forms of assessment may be used including on-the-job demonstration of skills and knowledge in simulated workplaces, written pieces and classroom activities.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.